 Fiber optic transceiver is a device that comprises both a transmitter and receiver of analog or digital signals.
 It is usually inserted into optical devices like switch, router or network interface cards which provide one or more transceiver module slot.
 Cisco SFP modules and SFP+ optical transceivers are available in a different standard.
 The following table has listed some of them, which you might want to have a look at it.

 Fiber Optic Patch Cables

-Fiber Patch Cable, also known as fiber jumper or fiber optic patch cord is designed to interconnect or cross connect fiber networks within structured cabling systems.
+Fiber Patch Cable, also known as fiber jumper or fiber optic patch cord is designed to interconnect or cross-connect fiber networks within structured cabling systems.
 According to fiber cable mode, cable structure or connector types etc., fiber patch cable can be divided into different types.
 But remember that your fiber patch cables should always be compliant with the existing optical transceivers.
-For instance, LC LC multimode patch cord can be only used on the multimode optical transceivers (1000BASE-SR SFP or 10GBASE-SR SFP+).
-If you know nothing about this, it is advisable for you to talk with your supplier.
+For instance, LC-LC multimode patch cord can be only used on the multimode optical transceivers (1000BASE-SR SFP or 10GBASE-SR SFP+).
+If you have no idea about this, it is advisable that you talk to your supplier.

 Fiberstore Fiber Optic Transceivers & Fiber Patch Cable Solutions

-To sum up, in order to find the perfect fiber optic solution for your network, firstly you need to understand your needs, and consult with your vendors, then purchase all the available equipment within the budget.
-All the above optical devices like the copper cable, fiber optic cables, SFP & SFP+, and SFP+ DAC cables are provided at Fiberstore.
-You don’t need to worry about the compatibility issue because all of our products are tested in our test center before shipping.
-Furthermore, they are even backed by a lifetime warranty.
-Custom service is also available to fit your specific requirement.
+To sum up, in order to find the perfect fiber optic solution for your network, firstly you need to understand your needs and consult with your vendors, then purchase all the available equipment within the budget.